splunk/eventgen/documentation/TUTORIAL.md

 Orca 0.8.4 and above will natively support Eventgen 0.6.0 and above versions.

 ```
-# Below command creates a specified number of eventgen instances as well as auto-configuring all servers and controllers.
+# The following command creates a specified number of eventgen instances as well as auto-configuring all servers and controllers.
 orca create --egx <NUM>
 ```